Marco Amerotti

 Previously at KTH Royal Institute of Technology (Stockholm), within the ERC project MUSAiC — working on live performance systems, practice-led research, and ethical frictions between traditional communities and AI.

 A real-time AI system developed for Irish traditional music performance.
 Given the score of a tune, LOERIC generates expressive ornamentation, timing and dynamics on the fly — listening and adapting to a human co-musician.
 LOERIC is designed to be highly configurable, allowing one to precisely customise its performance rules and interactive responses.
+LOERIC has also been used to perform other styles of music, for example playing continuo in an early music setting.

 KSPR: Stochastic Pirate Radio